jeromtom/infinix/README.md

 ## Introduction

 Infinix is an ecosystem to eliminate e-waste by Team X. We do it by providing:
-- [Assessment] Find in-depth information about your current electronic devices.
+- Assessment - Find in-depth information about your current electronic devices.
-- [Repair] Find an authorised repair shop near you help you do it yourself
+- Repair - Find an authorised repair shop near you help you do it yourself
-- [Marketplace] Buy refurbished electronic devices and sell old or damaged devices.
+- Marketplace - Buy refurbished electronic devices and sell old or damaged devices.

 ## Tech Stack + Features
 ### Frameworks